alexdevero/alex-devero-blog/__drafts__/draft--import-export.md

 // Note: line breaks are just for readability export {
   petOne,
-  petTwo as pet2, // rename export only for petTwo petThree as pet3, // rename export only for petThree petFour
+  petTwo as pet2, // rename export for petTwo petThree as pet3, // rename export for petThree petFour
 }
 ```